BrownPorter/hello-world/README.md

-This is a simple repo to familiarize myself with git commands.
+This is a simple repo to familiarize myself with git commands!